 While there are many dunes in Michigan, the only ridable one is Silver Lake.
 Silver Lake State Park is the only dune east of the Mississippi River open to off-road vehicles.

-Mac Wood’s Dune Rides: This is a tamer experience, more of a tour of the dunes.
+Mac Wood’s Dune Rides: This is a tamer experience, more of a dunes tour.
 Appropriate for kids, this option allows you to experience the dunes on a slower scenic ride.

-Parrot’s Landing Jeep Rentals and Tours: Here, you can rent jeeps and buggies.
-You can either rent and go or take a tour that you drive but follow a tour operator.
+Parrot’s Landing Jeep Rentals and Tours: You can rent jeeps and buggies here.
+You can either rent and go or take a tour you drive but follow a tour operator.

-Silver Lake Buggy Rentals: As the name implies, here you can rent a buggy, and off you go.
+Silver Lake Buggy Rentals: As the name implies, you can rent a buggy here, and off you go.

 Vehicles for Riding the Sand Dunes in Michigan

-Most vehicles fall into two categories All-terrain vehicles (ATVs) and Utility terrain vehicles (UTV’s).
+Most of the vehicles fall into two categories All-terrain vehicles (ATVs) and Utility terrain vehicles (UTV’s).

 What is the Difference Between an ATV and a UTV?

-An all-terrain vehicle (ATV) is typically a quad or a four-wheeler and for single riders, sometimes double riders.
-It the more maneuverable and can handle tight turns and dense timber or brush with ease.
+An all-terrain vehicle (ATV)is typically a quad or a four-wheeler for single riders, sometimes double riders.
+The more maneuverable and can handle tight turns and dense timber or brush with ease.